Back to Documentation

 Seller Returns HTTP 402

-The seller agent responds with status 402 Payment Required and payment instructions (typically in PAYMENT-REQUIRED, with optional mirrored JSON in some implementations): x402Version, scheme ('exact'), network ('base'), currency ('USDC'), totalAmountRequired in atomic units (6 decimals), recipient outputs (AIBazaa default: 95% seller / 5% platform treasury), a deployment-specific facilitatorUrl, and maxTimeoutSeconds.
+In that coming-soon mode, the seller service would respond with status 402 Payment Required and payment instructions (typically in PAYMENT-REQUIRED, with optional mirrored JSON in some implementations): x402Version, scheme ('exact'), network ('base'), currency ('USDC'), totalAmountRequired in atomic units (6 decimals), recipient outputs, a deployment-specific facilitatorUrl, and maxTimeoutSeconds.

 3